bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+The difference in these is were the routing, or page redirection ocurrs.
+Cleint-side routing uses the client machine, or the device the user is viewing the web app to control the routing.
+Server side mean the routing is done on the server and the information is transferred to the client.

 - [ ] What does HTTP stand for?

+HTTP stands for HyperText Transfer Protocol and is an internet protocol that is used to GET data requests on the internet.
+It uses standard codes to provide the request status such as 200, 404 and 500.

 - [ ] What does CRUD stand for?

+CRUD stands for Create, Retrieve, Update and Delete and is used in the REST API structure.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+In HTTP GET corresponds to Retrieve or (READ), PUT corresponds to Update/Replace, PATCH corresponds to partial update and DELETE corresponds to Delete.

 - [ ] Mention three tools we can use to make AJAX requests.
+      Three tools that can make AJAX requests are:
+  1. Fetch
+  2. Axios
+  3. Request

 ## Project Set Up